joolstorrentecalo/gitlab-foss/doc/user/application_security/dast/index.md

 the DAST template.
 A set of example applications have been provided with their configurations in the [DAST demonstrations](https://gitlab.com/gitlab-org/security-products/demos/dast/) project.

-#### Review apps
+#### Review Apps

-Review apps are the most involved method of deploying your DAST target application.
+Review Apps are the most involved method of deploying your DAST target application.
 To assist in the process, we created a Review App deployment using Google Kubernetes Engine (GKE).
-This example can be found in our [Review apps - GKE](https://gitlab.com/gitlab-org/security-products/demos/dast/review-app-gke) project, along with detailed instructions in the [README.md](https://gitlab.com/gitlab-org/security-products/demos/dast/review-app-gke/-/blob/master/README.md) on how to configure review apps for DAST.
+This example can be found in our [Review Apps - GKE](https://gitlab.com/gitlab-org/security-products/demos/dast/review-app-gke) project, along with detailed instructions in the [README.md](https://gitlab.com/gitlab-org/security-products/demos/dast/review-app-gke/-/blob/master/README.md) on how to configure Review Apps for DAST.

 #### Docker Services